 Do I need headphones, earbuds or a webcam?

-Headphones and earbuds can be a great option if you are in a shared space or, if you want to listen to your quest content on the road or while you are walking.
-With more vigorous exercise (if you have chosen one of our fitness or yoga Quests) you will find it more difficult to wear headphones unless they are wireless/bluetooth.
-Earbuds are much smaller and often water resistant, are lighter and more stable during rapid movements.
+Headphones or earbuds can be a great way to tune out distractions and better control your level of focus on the content you are learning which will help you stay motivated.
+They can be a great option if you are in a shared space or, if you want to listen to your quest content on the road or while you are walking.
+With more vigorous exercise (if you have chosen one of our fitness or yoga Quests) you will find it more difficult to headphones unless they are wireless/bluetooth.
+We personally suggest earbuds as they are much smaller, lighter and more stable during rapid movements.

 How should I plan my meals?